ResearchComputing/CUmulus_tutorials/README.md

-# Clearing the Fog: An introduction to Cumulus
+# Clearing the Fog!
+Getting Started on Cumulus, a Near to the Ground On Campus Cloud Solution

 Cumulus is CU Research Computing's free-to-use on-premise cloud service, which supports cases not well-suited for HPC such as web servers, databases, and long-running services.